 Future City Lab

 Experiment, debate, and PLAY in the Future City Lab!
-In alignment with STEM curriculum goals, students will use tactile objects and interactive digital games to design waterfront parks, streets, and apartment buildings.
+In alignment with STEM curricular goals, students will use sensory objects and digital games to design waterfront parks, streets, and apartment buildings.
 Stepping into the role of planners, they will respond to housing, transportation, and environmental challenges, and discover the trade-offs required to balance costs with community and environmental needs as they create their future visions of New York.

 Additional Gallery Programs